There was a time when organisations might have hundreds of people in their sales team, but no organised internal sales training function.

 - How to evolve your training program to reduce classroom time and increase “on-the-job learning”.

 - Why using internal subject-matter experts keeps training programs relevant and “real”.

 - Training your sales leaders to support training follow-up and assessment.

-- Building a library of “best in class” recordings of sales calls, video meetings.
+- Building a library of “best in class” recordings of sales calls, and video meetings.

 - Why running a regular cycle of “updates” or “briefings” helps solve current sales challenges and increases internal stakeholder engagement.